sonukumarraj007/java-script/README.md

 ```

-## Find 2nd largest number in an Array
+## Find 2nd largest number in an array

 ```ts